fkcreates/ask-mate-app-2/README.md

 # ask-mate-app-2
+Ask mate is a StackOverflow-like application, so users can ask questions, answer the and comment as well.
+Upvoting and downvoting features work as well.
+There is a login option to separate registered users from non-registered users when using specific features.

-Ask mate is a StackOverflow-like application, 2nd week's project in the Web module in CodeCool programming school.
+This was a 3 weeks-long project in the Web module in CodeCool programming school.

-In this repository you can see the team's work that consists of 2 weeks work of 4 students.

-We have mainly used Python, Flask and SQL database for this application.
+We have mainly used Python, Flask and SQL database to develop this application.